orbeon/orbeon-forms-doc/xforms/submission-extensions.md

 ### Status

-As of Orbeon Forms 4.7 and newer, this feature is usually not relevant as Orbeon Forms handles service requests internally.
+Since Orbeon Forms 4.7 and newer, this feature is usually not relevant as Orbeon Forms handles service requests internally.
 See [issue #1363](https://github.com/orbeon/orbeon-forms/issues/1363).

 ### Rationale